TusharPuri10/portfolio--D8D8CF-/src/content/blog/post2.md

 ---
 title: "Bridging the Divide: Logistic Regression as a Fundamental Component of Neural Networks"
-description: "The article explores the synergy between logistic regression and neural networks in machine learning.
-Logistic regression's simplicity in binary classification complements the complexity of neural networks.
-The neural network's hidden layers handle intricate features, while logistic regression in the output layer simplifies decision-making, illustrated through an image classification example"
+description: "The article explores the synergy between logistic regression and neural networks in machine learning."
 pubDate: "Nov 1 2023"
 heroImage: "/blog-2.webp"
 tags: ["Deep Learning","Logistic Regression"]